Pixens/Discord-Build-Number/README.md

 # Discord-Build-Number
-An API and Script to get discord's client build number.
+An API and Script to get discord client build number.